Round trips to the central cemetery of

 Directly in front of the Karl Borromäus Church is the Presidential Crypt, where the Federal Presidents of the Second Republic have been buried with full honours since 1951.

 Kurt Waldheim 1918-2007

-The very flat construction of the crypt system, which was built in 1951, and the resulting not very ostentatious appearance are a result of the architect’s requirement not to impair the view of the Karl Borromäus Church.
-Since the crypt was originally only intended for Karl Renner, who died in 1950, only his name can be found on the stone sarcophagus in the center of the rondeau.
-The names of all buried presidents are immortalized on the cover plate to the crypt and on the side of the complex.
-It is possible for the spouses of the Federal Presidents to be buried in the crypt as well, but this requires the approval of the presidential chancellery.
+The very flat construction of the crypt, which was built in 1951, and the resulting not very ostentatious appearance are a consequence of the architect’s instruction not to obstruct the view of the Karl Borromäus Church.
+Since the tomb was originally intended only for Karl Renner, who died in 1950, only his name can be found on the stone sarcophagus in the centre of the roundhouse.
+The names of all buried presidents are immortalised on the cover plate to the tomb as well as on the side of the enclosure.
+It is possible for the spouses of the Federal Presidents to be buried in the crypt as well, but this requires the consent of the Office of the President.